blankname201/linux-starter/README.md

 The entry point is the Buyer.

 ### Story 1.
-He clicks button to buy his special package of fresh fruits delivered to his home daily.
+He clicks button to buy his special VIP package of fresh fruits delivered to his home daily.

 Why he buys the product?
 Because he believes it's good for his and his family's health/he wants to support the idea/we offered special package/because our fruits have appealing package (with qr code with nutrients and a website link to check the conditions of soil, temperature of air, etc of a Seller.
 Q01: how do we check the condition of soil, air temperature of a Seller?).